reedessick/w4t-analysis/analysis/cita/sf.md

 Flow parameters are represented in the rows and columns of each table.
 Rows correspond to M and columns correspond to MA.

+If you click on any image, you should be redirected to the PNG itself and can zoom in for more detail.

 ---

 ## Density